About Neurodiversity

 Unusual body or hand position when writing

-Tight hold on pen or pencil resulting in hand cramps
+Tight hold on pen or pencil, resulting in hand cramps

-Watching your hand while you writing
+Watching your hand while you're writing

 Saying words aloud while writing